ELiuHub/MCQuiz/README.md

 doable at my current skill level.
 Also, like I mentioned before, it's practical.
 When I'm done making the application, I will be able to actually use it.

+## User Stories

+- As a user, I want to be able to make a new quiz
+- As a user, I want to be able to add questions to my quiz
+- As a user, I want to be able to remove questions from my quiz
+- As a user, I want to be able to view what questions are in my quiz
+- As a user, I want to be able to take my quiz